Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/01-why-polymathy.md

 ## Bridge
 This book argues that every science was born from a need: counting for trade, physics for motion, chemistry for materials, computing for scale.
 Polymathy lets you trace those needs, spot the handoffs, and reuse ideas across domains and daily life.

+### Quick map (need -> invention -> next field)
+- Complex, messy problems -> multiple lenses to expand options -> more resilient solutions.
+- Brittleness in one domain -> cross-training in adjacent fields -> faster creative leaps.
+- Narrow framing -> translation and analogy -> new collaborations and new ideas.

+### Optional mini-visual
+Draw overlapping circles for three lenses you use often (e.g., science, design, story).
+In the intersection, list one problem that benefits from all three and one risk if you drop a lens.

 ## Quick checklist
 - Name three lenses to apply (e.g., scientist, designer, storyteller).
 - For each lens, write one naive question and one expert question.